NStrijbosch/hub-module-notes/docs/display.md

 Set the orientation of display.

-> There does not seems to be a relation between direction and orientation, but numbers look weird
+> values of direction are not intuitive, there does not seem to be a relation between the direction and avilable [constants](data_types.md#constants).

 __Parameters:__